j-emman/MobileView-Browser/README.md

 - **Mobile-first Browsing**: Defaults all websites to mobile view.
 - **Lightweight**: Minimalistic design for fast and efficient browsing.
 - **Customizable**: Extendable for additional features such as incognito mode, [extension support](#extension-support), tab management, and more.
+- **[Simplified WebView2 Integration](#abstraction-layer-for-webview2)**: Provides an abstraction layer to simplify the usage of the WebView2 control.

 ---